 Redlands Truck and RV stood tall.
 They covered the total cost, $1,100.
 They are a one of the great shops and my go to shop in the Southwest.

-V Y, yes that is his first name, located a leak at the condenser.
+A leak at the condenser.
 It had been caused because the dryer, a small black canister, had not been anchored to the frame.
 As it moved and vibrated, it caused the fitting at the condenser to loosen.

-|The condenser is wet with leaking fluid|
+The condenser is wet with leaking fluid

 Redlands Truck and RV Redlands, CA had forgotten to install this crucial bracket when they replaced my engine.